2 survivors of deadly B.C. helicopter crash remain in critical condition, 2 others now serious

 Mounties said police and coroners were en route to the crash scene, which is only accessible by helicopter, on Tuesday morning.

-In a statement, John Forrest, the president of Terrace-based heli-ski operator Northern Escape Heli-Skiing, said "it is impossible to put into words the profound grief that we feel and the sorrow that our guests and our staff share."

-He said the company would work closely with police and other agencies investigating the cause of the crash.
+"It is impossible to put into words the profound grief that we feel and the sorrow that our guests and our staff share," Forrest said, noting the company would work closely with police and other agencies investigating the cause of the crash, which he described as still "unclear" Tuesday.

 Victim Identities

-Skyline Helicopters, the operator of the downed aircraft, issued its own statement Tuesday, expressing "heartfelt condolences to the families and friends" affected by the incident.
+Skyline Helicopters, the Kelowna, B.C.-based operator of the downed aircraft, issued its own statement Tuesday, expressing "heartfelt condolences to the families and friends" affected by the incident.

 "Words cannot convey the profound grief we feel," said Skyline president Teri Northcott.
 "We appreciate the swift response from external agencies, first responders, Northern Escape Heli-Skiing and our team following the accident yesterday."